-With the YOPX App you can:
+With the YOPX app you can:

-• manage your NDIS application
+• manage info for your NDIS application

 • set and achieve goals